fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 **TODO:** Does the paragraph below make sense in a world where users looking to install the broker within their agencies might not be running the broker on an EC2 instance?
 Can we strike the paragraph?
 Throughout this section, can we replace _EC2 instance_ with more universal wording (_i.e._ that applies to people using their own web server or machine to run the broker)?

-For the cloud environment, it is a best practice to use AWS roles for any EC2 instance running the DATA Act broker.
+When storing files on S3, it is a best practice to use AWS roles with the DATA Act broker.
 AWS roles provide a safe, automated key management mechanism to access and use AWS resources.
-At a minimum, the EC2 role should be granted Full S3 access permissions.
+At a minimum, this role should be granted Full S3 access permissions.

-The DATA Act broker supports the creation of Security Token Service (STS) tokens that only limit a user's permissions to file uploads.
+The DATA Act broker supports the creation of Security Token Service (STS) tokens that limit a user's permissions to only file uploads.
 To set this up, create an IAM Role on the targeted AWS account.
 This role should have the following permission JSON, where the `s3-bucket-name` is the name of the S3 bucket created above.

 ```json
 {